On the supports in the Humili\`ere completion and $\gamma$-coisotropic sets: Introduction

-In Section \ref{Section-Regular} we study elements in $\LL(M,\omega)$ having minimal $\gamma$-support, i.e. such that their support is Lagrangian.
-It is legitimate to ask, at least when the $\gamma$-support is a smooth, whether $L$ coincides with $\gammasupp(L)$.
-We were only able to prove this for a certain class of manifolds.
-This point of view also yields a new definition of $C^0$-Lagrangian : these are the $n$-dimensional topological submanifolds which are $\gamma$-supports of elements of $\LL(M,\omega)$.
-We show that our definition of $\gamma$-coisotropic is more restrictive than previously defined ones (see Proposition \ref{Prop-various-coisotropic}).
-In Section \ref{Section-10} we try to explain which singular Hamltonians have a flow defined in $\widehat {\DHam}(M,\omega)$, extending previous results by \cite{Humiliere-completion}.
+In Section~\ref{Section-Regular}, we study elements of $\LL(M,\omega)$ with minimal $\gamma$-support, i.e., those whose $\gamma$-support is itself a Lagrangian.
+When the $\gamma$-support is smooth, it is natural to ask whether $L$ coincides with $\gammasupp(L)$; we are able to prove this for a certain class of manifolds\footnote{Further results in this direction can be found in \cite{AGIV}.}.
+This perspective also yields a new definition of $C^0$-Lagrangian submanifold: an $n$-dimensional topological submanifold is called a \emph{$C^0$-Lagrangian} if it is the $\gamma$-support of some element of $\LL(M,\omega)$.
+We further show that our notion of $\gamma$-coisotropic is strictly more restrictive than previously considered ones (see Proposition~\ref{Prop-various-coisotropic} and \cite[Section 8.2]{Guillermou-Viterbo}).

+In Section~\ref{Section-10}, we show that singular Hamiltonians whose singular set is nowhere $\gamma$-coisotropic admit a well-defined flow in $\widehat {\DHam}(M,\omega)$, extending earlier results of \cite{Humiliere-completion}.

-The ideas introduced here have been applied in a number of other works.
+Let us also mention several related works in which the ideas introduced here have been further developed.

+With St\'ephane Guillermou \cite{Guillermou-Viterbo}, we prove that singular supports of sheaves in $D^b(N)$ are $\gamma$-coisotropic, replacing the ``involutivity'' condition of \cite{K-S} by one that is invariant under symplectic homeomorphisms.